 Sieda Tobacco Prevention suggests the Quitline program which provides intensive long-term support to quit tobacco products for good.
 People with mental health and substance use conditions have unique hurdles when quitting tobacco.

 National Jewish Health developed a tailored Quitline program to meet the needs of people living with behavioral health conditions.
 Individuals who report mental health and substance use disorders have higher rates of tobacco use and lower rates of cessation.
 In fact, more than one-third of all tobacco users in the United States are consumed by individuals with a behavioral health condition.
 More than half of Quitline callers report at least one condition, and nearly one in three callers report multiple behavioral health conditions that impact cessation.
-Research suggests people with behavioral health conditions want to quit and do quit with the support that is more intensive and helps to cope with mood and stress.
+Research suggests people with behavioral health conditions want to quit and do quit with support that is more intensive and helps to cope with mood and stress.

 Quitline Participants receive:

-- Seven scheduled telephone coaching sessions over three-months.
+- Seven scheduled telephone coaching sessions over three months.
 The first call focuses on developing and practicing coping skills to manage stress while quitting.
 The second call builds commitment to a personalized quit plan.
 Additional calls address slips and prevent relapse.

 - Nicotine replacement therapies (NRT) for 6-8 weeks with combinations of the patch, gum, or lozenge dependent on funding.